CS-SI/Orekit/src/test/resources/gnss/attitude/reference-attitude-generator/README.txt

 1) retrieved SP3 files for several different constellations from IGS MGEX data analysis at <ftp://cddis.gsfc.nasa.gov/pub/gps/products/mgex/>.
-   The files selected came from GFZ (GeoForschungsZentrum Potsdam) and correspond to data from week 1800 to week 1999, except for 2 files missing in the archive at time of retrieval
+   The files selected came from GFZ (GeoForschungsZentrum Potsdam) and correspond to data from week 1800 to week 2007, except for a few files missing in the archive at time of retrieval

    baseurl=ftp://cddis.gsfc.nasa.gov/pub/gps/products/mgex
-   for week in $(seq 1800 1999) ; do
+   for week in $(seq 1800 2007) ; do
      for day in $(seq 0 6) ; do
        curl $baseurl/$week/gbm$week$day.sp3.Z > gbm$week$day.sp3.Z
      done